How To Improve Mental Health With An Online Stress Test

 If you are overstressed, it can lead to health problems down the road, potentially including the following:

 • Depression and anxiety: Anxiety often goes together with stress.
 If you're worried about something, you can be anxious, too.
-Stress can make you feel upset, potentially leading to depression.
+Stress can create distress, potentially leading to depression.

 • Aches and pains: Your body may respond by making your head hurt or causing pain somewhere else.

 • Insomnia: You may spend all night worrying about your problems, making it harder to sleep.
-In turn, the lack of sleep can make you perform worse, escalating your problems.
+In turn, the lack of sleep can lead to a decrease in effective performance, escalating your problems.

 • Immune system problems: Your immunity may lower, making it easier to get sick.